vir007/Home-Automation-API/Readme.md

 ### Home Automation using Python/Django

-Home Automation Rest API built using Django REST Framework.
+Back end API for a Home Automation System built using Django REST Framework.

 ## Getting Started